vineethtw/personal/hike_recommendations.md

  4. __Friederspitz__

     Long, easy hike - but good views towards the end.
+To be honest, this was a long, and quite boring hike - I liked the fact that I had to ascend quite a bit, but there wasn't a lot of things to keep it interesting.

 ## Hard hikes - More than 6/7 hours of hiking, in order of difficulty